-Retiring an Entity
+103.5.Retiring an Entity

-Making a Recommendation to Retire and Entity
+103.5.1Making a Recommendation to Retire and Entity

 Recommendations must be in writing to the Chair of the Entity and Parent Entity in question.
 A copy shall be sent to the Chair of the Advisory Committee, Steering Committee and Stakeholder Relations.